Constraining Dark Matter lifetime with a deep gamma-ray survey of the Perseus Galaxy Cluster with MAGIC: Results and Discussion

-Finally, in \autoref{fig:compareresults_lines}, Perseus results for line-like spectra are put into context and compared with the Fermi-LAT data of \citep{Ackermann:2015lka}\footnote{Using the lower limit on decay lifetime computed in the \gls{roi} dubbed R180 in their paper, optimized to search for spectral lines from \gls{dm} decay}.
+Finally, the results for monochromatic line decays are shown in ~\autoref{fig:results_lines} where we reach sensitivities $\tauDM>10^{27}$~s.
+Again, no evidence for decaying DM is found.
+In \autoref{fig:compareresults_lines}, Perseus results for line-like spectra are put into context and compared with the Fermi-LAT data of \citet{Ackermann:2015lka}\footnote{Using the lower limit on decay lifetime computed in the region of interest dubbed R180 in their paper, optimized to search for spectral lines from DM decay}.
 The Fermi-LAT collaboration has published several studies on spectral line searches~\citep{Abdo:2010nc,Ackermann:2012qk,Ackermann:2013uma}.
-In their latest work~\citep{Ackermann:2015lka}, Fermi-LAT updated their results using 5.8 years of Pass 8 data and an optimized region of interest according to different \gls{dm} realizations.
-One can see that Fermi-LAT data are more constraining below the TeV mass scale while Perseus results are the most constraining results at the low TeV mass range and extend the current scanned mass range of decaying \glspl{wimp} to larger values.
+In their latest work~\citep{Ackermann:2015lka}, Fermi-LAT updated their results using 5.8 years of Pass 8 data and an optimized region of interest according to different DM realizations.
+One can see that Fermi-LAT data are more constraining below the TeV mass scale while Perseus results are the most constraining results at the low TeV mass range and extend the current scanned mass range of decaying WIMPs to larger values.